Reporting Results and News

 News reports and photos sent to news#croquet.org.uk go to The Croquet Gazette, the website and other interested parties.

 All reports are welcome; and the sooner they are sent after the event, the more welcome they are!
+Take a look at the publicity page for tips on writing a good report.

 If you have a photo of an event, just send it straight away, someone else might send a report with no photo.
 If you take a good croquet-related photo at any time, please send it.
 If you want to crop photos, do so, but we'd prefer you to leave them at full resolution - whilst we do reduce them for the web, The Croquet Gazette needs as many pixels as possible!
 You don't need expensive kit - phone-camera snapshots are welcome.